eduardosilva/entity-framework-guide/README.md

 }
 ```

-* Disablie  `ValidateOnSaveEnabled` when you need performance in write process:
+* Disable `ValidateOnSaveEnabled` when you need performance in write process:

 ```c#
 context.Configuration.ValidateOnSaveEnabled = false;
 ```

 * Disable `AutoDetectChangesEnabled` when you need performance in write process:

 ```c#
 context.Configuration.AutoDetectChangesEnabled = false;
 ```

 * Get only required data to write process.

 ```c#
 int employeeId = 1;
 short departmentId = 1;